msbeiti/Wormhole-Attack/README.md

 Step-by.step documentation will be added soon.
 For now, an example scenario and supporting scripts are attached.

+Some code portions are based on the https://github.com/aircrack-ng/aircrack-ng project.

 Copyright: (C) 2012 Communication Networks Institute (CNI - Prof. Dr.-Ing.
 Christian Wietfeld) at Technische Universitaet Dortmund, Germany: http://www.kn.e-technik.tu-dortmund.de/.